 Named after US Senator Ted Kennedy, who stayed at Ashford in the early 1980s, the Kennedy Suite (one of the Castle's exceptional Staterooms) is located in the oldest wing of the castle and features an impressive selection of antique furniture, including a 19th-century walnut bed, an early 18th century Spanish Armoire and an early Victorian Rosewood centre table.

 The Kennedy Suite enjoys spectacular views over Lough Corrib and can be combined with the Reagan Presidential Suite to complete a private three-bedroom wing of the castle.

 The clear waters around Guernsey are great for diving and there are several excellent diving schools.
-The visibility is definitely better than UK waters with up to 10+ metres and also the waters are slightly warmer by some 2-3 degrees.
+The visibility is up to 10+ metres and the waters are slightly warmer than the UK by some 2-3 degrees.
 Literally hundreds of ships have been lost in these waters so there’s some excellent wreck diving, plus reefs, walls, steep pinnacles and open ground.

 A variety of companies offer boat trips and rib rides around the coast and to the neighbouring islands.
 You can visit deserted beaches and coves, admire the soaring cliffs and spot seals in the water.